tamuri/tdg12/docs/tutorial/simulating_data.md

 	`java -cp dist/tdg12.jar tdg.sim.AlignmentSimulator -tree PB2_FMutSel0.tree.out -heteroclades Av,Hu -fitnessfile fitness.av.txt -fitnessfile fitness.hu.txt -tau 1e-2 -kappa 6.5 -pi 0.25,0.25,0.25,0.25 -mu 2.0 -gc standard -output alignmentsim.phyl`

+	where the options are as above, but:

+	**-fitnessfile** (as many -fitnessfile parameters as there are groups).
+The order in which the -fitnessfile parameters are given should match the order you specified the group names in -heteroclades.